afemsonic/results-summary-component-main/README-template.md

 ### Useful resources

-- (https://www.w3schools.com/css/css3_gradients.asp) - This is an amazing article which helped me finally understand the right way to apply gradients in css.
+- [CSS Gradient Guide by W3school](https://www.w3schools.com/css/css3_gradients.asp) - This is an amazing article which helped me finally understand the right way to apply gradients in css.
 I'd recommend it to anyone still learning this concept.

 ## Author